rails/rails/guides/source/testing.md

   patch article_url(article), params: { article: { title: "updated" } }

   assert_redirected_to article_path(article)
-  # Reload association to fetch updated data and assert that title is updated.
+  # Reload article to refresh data and assert that title is updated.
   article.reload
   assert_equal "updated", article.title
 end
 ```

 Notice that there is some duplication in these three tests - they both access
 the same article fixture data.
-It is possible to D.R.Y. ('Don't Repeat
+It is possible to DRY ('Don't Repeat
 Yourself') the implementation by using the `setup` and `teardown` methods
 provided by `ActiveSupport::Callbacks`.